This post may contain affiliate links. Please read our disclosure policy.

 9- Don’t Eat Out for 40 Days

-Try to make easy crockpot meals, like this French Dip Sandwich recipe or this Chicken Salsa recipe.
+Try to make easy crockpot meals, like this French Dip Sandwich or Chicken Salsa recipe.

 10- Replace 30 Minutes of TV or Screen Time with 30 Extra Minutes of Devotion/Prayer Time.

 Read a devotional or bible story with your family and have a discussion about it.
 You can use these PRAYER PROMPT CARDS FOR KIDS to help you get started.
 Or you can print out & make these prayer hands:

 I also suggest picking up a great devotional for kids (like this one) and read a devotion every night.